Conditional Image Synthesis with Diffusion Models: A Survey: Introduction

-In recent years, diffusion models (DMs) have emerged as state-of-the-art image generation models due to their strong generative capabilities and versatility~\cite{sohl2015deep,ho2020ddpm,song2021sde,karras2022edm,chen2024trajectory}.
-In DMs, images are synthesized from Gaussian noise through iterative denoising steps guided by the predictions of a denoising network.
-This distinctive multi-step sampling process enables DMs to achieve remarkable generative performance characterized by stable training, diverse outputs, and exceptional sample quality.
-It also gives DMs a unique advantage in facilitating conditional integration compared to one-step generative models.
-These benefits have made DMs the tool of choice for conditional image synthesis, leading to rapid growth in the research on \textit{Diffusion-based Conditional Image Synthesis} (DCIS) over the past few years~\cite{rombach2022ldm,saharia2022photorealistic,lu2023tf,choi2021ilvr,saharia2022image,kawar2023imagic, hertz2023p2p,zhang2023inversion, gal2023textual,zhang2023controlnet, wang2024instancediffusion}.
+In recent years, diffusion models (DMs) have emerged as the state-of-the-art framework for image generation due to their strong generative capabilities and versatility~\citep{sohl2015deep,ho2020ddpm,song2021sde,karras2022edm,chen2024trajectory}.
+In DMs, images are generally synthesized from Gaussian noise through iterative denoising steps guided by the predictions of a denoising network.
+In practice, DMs achieve remarkable performance in diverse generative tasks, characterized by stable training process, diverse outputs, and exceptional sample quality.
+Furthermore, compared to one-step generative models, the distinctive multi-step sampling process offers DMs a unique advantage in facilitating conditional integration.
+These benefits have made DMs a preferred tool for conditional image synthesis, leading to a rapid growth in \textit{Diffusion-based Conditional Image Synthesis} (DCIS) research over the past few years~\citep{rombach2022ldm,saharia2022photorealistic,lu2023tf,choi2021ilvr,saharia2022image,kawar2023imagic, hertz2023p2p,zhang2023inversion, gal2023textual,zhang2023controlnet, wang2024instancediffusion}.
+Fig.~\ref{fig:conditional_tasks} illustrates seven popular DCIS tasks with different modalities of conditional inputs.

-The rapidly expanding body of works, the numerous variations in model architectures, training methods, and sampling techniques, along with the broad scope of potential conditional synthesis tasks, make it challenging for researchers to grasp the full landscape of DCIS.
-This complexity can be particularly overwhelming for newcomers to the field.
-What is needed is a systematic survey that offers a comprehensive yet structured overview of this growing research area.
+With the rapid growth of research in this area, coupled with the wide variability in model architectures, training paradigms, and sampling strategies, as well as the broad scope of potential conditional synthesis tasks, it has become increasingly challenging for newcomers to develop a comprehensive understanding of the landscape of DCIS.
+This underscores the need for a systematic survey that offers a coherent and structured synthesis of current advances in this rapidly evolving field.

+Several surveys have focused on the application of diffusion models in specific conditional image synthesis tasks, such as image restoration \citep{li2023restoration-survey,daras2024inverse}, text-to-image \citep{zhang2023text}, and image editing \citep{huang2024diffusion}, or have categorized diffusion-based works in the field of computer vision according to their target conditional synthesis tasks \citep{croitoru2023vision-survey1,po2023vision-survey2}.
+While these task-oriented surveys provide valuable insights into approaches tailored for different tasks, they do not explore the commonalities in model frameworks across different conditional synthesis tasks, particularly in terms of model architectures and conditioning mechanisms.